 arachnoid — spider-like, but inauthentic, as in a tangled web.

 aunt janes — as in uncle toms, and janus, the two-faced god; gender traitors or handmaids-in-waiting who would rather serve men and enjoy race privilege, even in 21st century America, than stick up for their fellow women.
 Used in a sentence: “Women would rule the world if it weren’t for the aunt janes stabbing other women in the back all the time.”

-barkalounger — someone who holds forth (often insufferably) from his tv chair, frequently shouting at the screen, instead of getting off his heinie and actually doing something productive about what’s upsetting him, or one who exhibits behavior of like spirit in other contexts.
+barkalounger — someone who holds forth (often insufferably) from his tv chair, frequently shouting at the screen, instead of getting off his haunches and actually doing something productive about what’s upsetting him, or one who exhibits behavior of like spirit in other contexts.

 bear’s law, law of the bear — any situation or circumstance you don’t have to understand, as long as you understand it better than those around you, i.e. you are the one-eyed man.